 There is a concept of limited waiver of legal professional privilege, and it is for the individual or entity waiving the privilege to determine the extent of the waiver.

 It is important to be very clear as to the scope of the waiver with regard to the purpose for which the privileged information can be used and with whom it can be shared, particularly if a party seeks to prevent the information being shared with other domestic or foreign enforcement authorities or parties in any related civil proceedings.
-Generally, there are various gateways where evidence is shared between law enforcement agencies in the UK (and sometimes elsewhere), and proposals for a limited waiver from a corporate may not be acceptable to a law enforcement agency given the wider duties of disclosure or information-sharing.
+Generally, there are various gateways where evidence is shared between law enforcement agencies in the United Kingdom (and sometimes elsewhere), and proposals for a limited waiver from a corporate may not be acceptable to a law enforcement agency given the wider duties of disclosure or information sharing.

 44 If privilege has been waived on a limited basis in another country, can privilege be maintained in your own country?